Project | Global Thucydides

 Content: Anthologies | Athens’ Plague

 Daniel Albert Wyttenbach (1746-1820), classical scholar and philologist.
-Wyttenbach studied classical languages and philosophy at Marburg, Göttingen (under Christian Gottlob Heyne), and Leiden (with David Ruhnken).
-He taught at the Remonstrant Seminary and the Athenaeum Illustre in Amsterdam before succeeding Ruhnken as Professor of ancient languages and history and librarian at the University of Leiden (1799-1818).
-Wyttenbach edited several classical texts, most notably Plutarch's Moralia, and contributed to the development of modern Greek scholarship through his critical methods and extensive publications.
-He was a member of many learned societies, including the French Académie des Inscriptions et Belles-Lettres.
+Wyttenbach studied classical languages and philosophy at Marburg, Göttingen, where he attended the courses of Christian Gottlob Heyne, and Leiden, where he studied under David Ruhnken.
+He subsequently taught at the Remonstrant Seminary and at the Athenaeum Illustre in Amsterdam.
+In 1799 he was appointed Professor of ancient languages and history at the University of Leiden and librarian of the university, a position he held until 1818, succeeding Ruhnken.
+During his career he edited several classical texts, including the Moralia of Plutarch, and published a wide range of philological studies on Greek literature.
+Wyttenbach was a member of several learned societies, including the Académie des Inscriptions et Belles-Lettres.
 DHS

 Selected passages from the History, along with selected passages from Herodotus, Xenophon, Polybius, Plutarch, Demosthenes, and Cicero, with commentary: Thuc.
 1.1-23 (Proem, The Archeology, The Methodological Chapters), 89-99 (The Pentekontaetia), 128.3-134 (Pausania's Affaire), 134.2-138 (Themistocles' Affaire); 2.13-14, 17, 21-22 (Pericles' Strategy Against Sparta), 47.1-54 (Athens' Plague), 55-66 (Pericles' Third Speech and Eulogy); 6.15.2-4 (Alcibiades' Portrait).